 Undergraduate Research in History

-Additionally, some history faculty rely on undergraduate students as independent research assistants or as partners in the university's Undergraduate Research Opportunity Program (UROP).
+Some History faculty rely on undergraduate students as independent research assistants or as partners in the university's Undergraduate Research Opportunity Program (UROP).
 Students may also find paid research assitantships with faculty or via the Student Employment Office.

 Help with Navigating the Libraries